fostermadeco/rokanan/README.md

 composer global require fostermadeco/rokanan dev-master
 ```

-Rokanan requires several Symfony components at version `^3.4`, because this is the current Symfony LTS version.
-It is also the last to support PHP 5.6, which is the system-provided PHP version with macOS Sierra.
+Rokanan requires several Symfony components at version `^4.4`, because this is the current Symfony LTS version.

 You may therefore experience some conflicts with installed versions of these components, especially if you have globally installed Laravel Envoy or Homestead.
-If this is the case, you must also require these components at `^3.4` in your global “project”.
+If this is the case, you must also require these components at `^4.4` in your global “project”.
 You can do this by adding, for example, the following to `~/.composer/composer.json`:

 ```
     "require": {
         [...],
-        "symfony/console": "^3.4",
+        "symfony/console": "^4.4",
-        "symfony/process": "^3.4",
+        "symfony/process": "^4.4",
-        "symfony/yaml": "^3.4",
+        "symfony/yaml": "^4.4",
         [...]
     }
 ```